 Laws RTA 1988 sects 35 & 163 as amended by TMA sect 6

-When passing the scene of an incident or crash do not be distracted or slow down unnecessarily (for example if an incident is on the other side of a dual carriageway).
-This may cause a collision or traffic congestion, but see Rule 283, below.
+When passing the scene of an incident, remain alert for hazards (such as debris or slow-moving vehicles) and do not slow down unnecessarily (for example, if an incident is on the other side of a dual carriageway).
+You should focus on the road ahead when passing an incident because a lack of attention may cause a further incident, collision or congestion (see also Rule 283, below).

-If you are involved in a crash or stop to give assistance
+If you are involved in an incident or collision or stop to give assistance

 - use your hazard warning lights to warn other traffic

-- do not move injured people from their vehicles unless they are in immediate danger from fire or explosion
+DO NOT move injured people from their vehicles unless they are in immediate danger

-- do not remove a motorcyclist’s helmet unless it is essential to do so
+DO NOT remove a motorcyclist’s helmet unless it is essential and you are trained to do so

-- stay at the scene until emergency services arrive.
+- stay at the scene until the emergency services arrive

-If you are involved in any other medical emergency on the motorway you should contact the emergency services in the same way.
+If you are involved in any other medical emergency, you should contact the emergency services in the same way.